tired mum being woken up by child

 “Mummy!”
 He’s still there.
 “Mummy I’ve had a lie-in until 7:02am.”
 He says in a slightly horrified whisper.

-It takes a moment – but in my defence I really am still trying to stay asleep!
+It takes a moment – but in my defense I really am still trying to stay asleep!

 But it’s too late.
 Deep down, I know I’m awake.